 • Monday, March 9, 2020, for all students

-When you login on or after the go-live date for your group, you will receive a prompt to download the Stetson Authenticator Mobile App and the Microsoft Authenticator Mobile App (available on Apple App Store and Google Play) on your iOS or Android phone; set up your MFA preferences; and follow the instructions to complete the login.
+When you login on or after the go-live date for your group, you will receive a prompt to download the Stetson Authenticator Mobile App and the Microsoft Authenticator Mobile App (available on Apple App Store and Google Play) on your iOS or Android phone; set up your multi-factor authentication preferences; and follow the instructions to complete the login.

-There are three main options for MFA:
+There are five main options for multi-factor authentication: